 Part 6 – Connection of Distributed generation – is the relevant part of the Code for distributed generation less than 10MW.
 Owners of distributed generation greater than 10MW must have an understanding of, and be compliant with, the rest of the Code.

 Part 6 prescribes a connection process between the generation plant owner and the network company.
 Schedule 6.4 is the distributed generation pricing principles which detail types of payments between network companies and distributed generation owners – including a payment from distribution companies to distributed generation referred to as ACOT.
-This Schedule is under review by the Electricity Authority and may be removed.
+The Authority's changes to this Schedule came in effect on 9 January 2017.

 You can enquire about how the Electricity Authority and Code apply to your business at https://www.ea.govt.nz/